rjskene/see19/README.md

 You can find relevant statistics and detailed sourcing in the **[Guide](https://ryanskene.github.io/see19/)**

-**NOTE**: The data source for temperurate, UVB radiation, and dewpoint temperature has not updated since April 30.
-This is about 5 days behind its typical update period.
-I have reached out to the provider.

 # The Package

 the `see19` package is available on [pypi](https://pypi.org/project/see19/) and can be installed as follows: